-Commencing in October 2019, a 3D seismic survey of 582 km2 was shot on the northern portion of the Corentyne PPL to image an area not previously covered by 3D seismic data adjacent to the recent Pluma and Haimara discoveries on the Stabroek block.
+Starting in October 2019, a 3D seismic survey covering 582 km2 was conducted in the northern portion of the Corentyne PPL to explore an area not previously covered by 3D seismic data, adjacent to the recent Pluma and Haimara discoveries on the Stabroek block.

-CRI contracted McDaniel and Associates Consultants Ltd. to complete an independent resource report on September 10, 2020.
-The report was completed on October 20, 2020.
+CRI contracted McDaniel and Associates Consultants Ltd. to provide an independent resource report on September 10, 2020 which was finalized on October 20, 2020.

-On November 26, 2020, CRI received COR Addendum III whereby the principal agreement was modified, as follows: Second Renewal Period, Phase One (27th November 2019 to 26th November 2021) "During phase one of the second renewal period, the Company shall drill one (1) exploration well."
+On November 26, 2020, CRI received COR Addendum III which further modified the principal agreement.
+In the second renewal period, phase one (November 27, 2019 to November 26, 2021) The Company committed to drill a second exploration well.